MikeCookDev/100daysofcode/README.md

 Day 20: Completed the Technical documentation project.
 Might make this into a resource for people just wanting the straightforward               basics of web development.
         Completed The Personal Portfolio Project and claimed my first freecodecamp certificate for Responsive Web Design!

+Day 21: Didnt get alot of coding done because i spent most of my time reading some articles today, hwoever i did begin the layout for my          css technical page and will be starting the javascript section tomorrow.